noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 https://www.technavio.com/report/music-synthesizers-market-industry-analysis

 #### Technological
 - Ai Music production becoming increasingly viable.
-May lead to decline in interest.
+May lead to decline in interest of niche.
 [In tune with ethics: Responsible artificial intelligence and the music industry - OECD.AI](https://oecd.ai/en/wonk/ethics-music-industry)